couchbase/libcouchbase/doc/cbc.markdown

   should be either left empty or set to the name of the bucket itself.

 * `-P`, `--password`=_SASLPASS_:
+* `-P -`, `--password=-`:
   Specify the SASL password for the bucket.
 This is only needed if the bucket is protected with a password.
 Note that this is _not_ the administrative password used to log into the web interface.

+  Specifying the `-` as the password indicates that the program should prompt for the password.
+You may also specify the password on the commandline, directly, but is insecure as command line arguments are visible via commands such as `ps`.

 * `-C`, `--bootstrap-protocol`=_CCCP|HTTP|BOTH_:
   Specify the bootstrap protocol the client should used when attempting to connect